Boy, 6, found dead in Havelock remembered as cheeky and bubbly

 She included a tearful icon emoji next to her message and a simple red heart.

-The Givealittle page - titled "our precious boy Nekko Paul'' - features a photo of a happy little boy either in mid-laugh or shout.
+The Givealittle page - titled "our precious boy Nekko Paul" - features a photo of a happy little boy either in mid-laugh or shout.

 He is sporting a fluffy white beanie with flaps covering his ears.

 "Nekko had the brightest future ahead of him.
-Unfortunately... his life was taken too soon by a tragic accident,'' family friend Abbey Marshall wrote.
+Unfortunately... his life was taken too soon by a tragic accident," family friend Abbey Marshall wrote.

 "Nekko had a beautiful smile and personality that was one in a million.

-"Cheeky, bubbly and full of energy - he could light up any room he walked in to.''
+"Cheeky, bubbly and full of energy - he could light up any room he walked in to."

 Marshall said Nekko would always be in their hearts and minds and they would cherish the memories they made with him forever.

 "You will be the brightest star in the sky.
-We all love you and miss you so much.''
+We all love you and miss you so much."

 Police in the area are still working to piece together exactly what happened before it is thought Nekko fell overboard.
 It is understood he was with his mum's partner at the time.